Kate Beckinsale: 2003–2006: Action roles

 Beckinsale became known as an action star after playing a vampire in 2003's Underworld.
 The film was markedly different from her previous work, and Beckinsale has said she was grateful for the change of pace after appearing in "a bunch of period stuff and then a bunch of romantic comedies," adding that "It was quite a challenge for me to play an action heroine and pull off all that training when [in real life] I can't catch a ball if it's coming my way."
 The film received negative to mixed reviews but was a surprise box-office hit and has gained a cult following.
-Also that year, she starred in the little seen Tiptoes with Gary Oldman and Matthew McConaughey.
+Also in 2003, she starred in the little seen Tiptoes with Gary Oldman and Matthew McConaughey.

 In 2004, Beckinsale starred in the action horror film Van Helsing.
 She was "so surprised" to be appearing in her second action film in two years.
 "It just seemed like a very good role."
 Beckinsale had just separated from her long-term boyfriend Michael Sheen at the time of filming and appreciated the warm atmosphere created on set by director Stephen Sommers and co‑star Hugh Jackman: "I really did find that working with people like Stephen and Hugh made it possible to get through what I was going through."
 The film grossed over $120 million at the US box office and over $300 million worldwide, but it was not well-reviewed.
-Mick LaSalle of the San Francisco Chronicle described her as "a pretty actress doing her best to maintain dignity, vainly trying to craft a feminist statement from a filmmaker's whimsy" while Rex Reed of The New York Observer felt she was "desperately in need of a new agent."
+Mick LaSalle of the San Francisco Chronicle described her as "a pretty actress doing her best to maintain dignity, vainly trying to craft a feminist statement from a filmmaker's whimsy."
+Rex Reed of The New York Observer felt she was "desperately in need of a new agent."